 (Don’t miss our complete Mindful Travel Guide to Vietnam, including itineraries, top sights, best restaurants, hotels and more) →

-What I Loved About the Mekong Delta Tour
+What I Loved About this Tour

 Seeing Ho Chi Minh City from the river: The tour starts on the Saigon River, passing by the familiar sights of Saigon.
 It’s so peaceful to view the city from this vantage point!
 It’s also fascinating to see the construction that is transforming the city at an alarming rate.
 In a few years, I imagine this portion of the trip will look very different than it does today.